We bring high-potential individuals together to explore ideas, find collaborators, and figure out their next career move amidst high optionality.

 How does Recess Labs make money?

-How long can I participate in the program?
+How long can I participate in the community?

 How can I contact you?